jakubfiala/atrament/README.md

 just like an ink pen onto a piece of paper ("atrament" means ink in Slovak and Polish).
 This makes it suitable for certain applications, and not quite ideal for others.

-⚠️ **Note:** From version 4, Atrament will only support evergeen browsers (Firefox, Chrome and Chromium-based browsers) and Safari 15 or above.
+⚠️ **Note:** From version 4, Atrament supports evergeen browsers (Firefox, Chrome and Chromium-based browsers) and Safari 15 or above.
 If your application must support older browsers, please use version 3.
+You can view the v3 documentation [here](https://github.com/jakubfiala/atrament/blob/ded0a8289c7b1ff7a79dbad36893986da09f37fc/README.md).

 **Features:**